angrykoala/wendigo/README.md

 await mock.assert.postBody("my request");
 ```

-All mocks are removed when opening a different page with `browser.open` unless the option `clearRequestMocks` is set to false.
+All mocks are removed on `browser.close`.

 If the mock is not auto, it can be manually triggered with the method `trigger()`, this method cannot be called with auto mocks: